LaunchPadLab/centaman/README.md

 TODO: Write usage instructions here

+## Required Environment Variables

+This gem assumes the following environment variables are defined by the application

+- CENTAMAN_API
+- API_USERNAME
+- API_PASSWORD
+- FIXIE_URL (Optional.
+Used with FIXIE proxy to route outbound requests through a set of static IP addresses)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.